cbrookins/blog.brookins.info/_posts/2023-06-27-codeberg-push-mirror.markdown

 tags: ['workflow','script','git']
 ---

 I made the move to Codeberg, but still wanted to keep a presence on GitHub.
-I decided to set up a mirror on Codeberg that automatically send over to GitHub when commits were pushed.
+I decided to set up a mirror on Codeberg that would automatically send over to GitHub when commits were pushed to Codeberg.
 This writing assumes you already have a functional git repo on Codeberg that you want to mirror to GitHub.

 ### GitHub
 On **GitHub** create a new, empty, repository.